-FHI 360 takes a survivor-centered approach in responding to cases of harm, which means we prioritize the dignity, rights, and safety of victims and survivors.
-This includes ensuring that victims and survivors have access to information and resources, including referrals to medical treatment, legal assistance, and psychosocial support according to the individual's wants and needs.
+FHI 360 prioritizes the dignity, rights, and safety of individuals who may have experienced harm.
+This includes ensuring that victims have access to information and resources, including referrals to medical treatment, legal assistance, and psychosocial support according to the individual's wants and needs.
 Our country teams are tasked with understanding local resources, including country-specific anti-trafficking organizations by consulting https://globalmodernslavery.org.
 Additional referral options include: (The referral options below do not replace the requirement to report through FHI 360's reporting mechanisms; rather, they are additional options for support.)